dhborus/Midcentury/Thoughts.md

-Begin 1 April with "Despite their opposition"
+Begin 1 April with "Despite their opposition" about Montagu and Mead

 3. Eventually the Freud - neo Freud sections need review.